rabbitmq/server-packages/README.md

 These workflow have certain differences but most of their jobs and steps are very similar or identical.
 Therefore, they use a reusable release workflow with different inputs.

+Some workflows may be intentionally omitted, for example, betas are usually only produced for the release series in development (`4.1.0` at the moment of writing) and not the current generally available release.

 ### Inputs